TristanWebber/garage_monitor/arduino/README.md

 Therefore the condition evaluates to true as expected.
 More than 100ms has elapsed since the last send.
 ```

-This is behaviour is well defined in C and in some contexts, it could bite us.
-But in this case, wraparound is serving us perfectly well.
+This is integer overflow is considered as defined behaviour in C. In some contexts, this causes problems, but here, the integer overflow serves our purposes just fine.

 In the subsequent sections, the actual functions definitions can be explored.